ETS-ReactNative2/react-nodegui-projects/README.md

 ### Capabilities
-- Fast and Performant CPU native apps made with React.
+- Fast and Performant CPU native desktop apps made with React.
 - Alternatives like Electron are slower and have a higher cost performance-wise in comparison.
-- Able to use the NPM library to build desktop apps.
+- Able to use the NPM library to build native desktop apps.

 ### Limitations
 - Limited Development Support; No team to maintain React Node GUI.